 Built as a replacement for Dresden’s original main synagogue, which burnt to the ground in 1938, the city’s New Synagogue is a tribute to those who lost their lives in the Second World War.

 The Old Synagogue

 Built by German master-architect Gottfried Semper, Dresden’s main synagogue was constructed between 1838 and 1840.
-The beautiful building, which served as the primary worship location for Dresden’s Jews, lasted for nearly one hundred years before the night when it was burnt to the ground.
+The beautiful building, which was commonly known as the Semper Synagogue, served as the primary worship location for Dresden’s Jews, lasted for nearly one hundred years before the night when it was burnt to the ground.

 Known as Kristallnacht, the evening of November 9-10, 1938, saw the destruction of hundreds of buildings in Dresden, including the city’s synagogues.
-Nazi arsonists saw to it that any properties owned by Dresden’s Jews were destroyed in a night of terror that many would never forget during their lifetimes.
+Nazi arsonists saw to it that any properties owned by Dresden’s Jews were destroyed.

 The New Synagogue

 During World War II and the reign of Hitler and his regime, Dresden’s Jewish population was reduced from 6,000 to about 50.
 It was decades before Jews would return to the embattled city.
 However, by the last decade of the twentieth century, the Jewish population began growing once again in Dresden, with many of these new residents being immigrants from the former Soviet Union.